- ✓ Dyslexic and Phonetic Spell Checker

 - Access all settings by tapping the little "i" button.
 You can select a vocabulary size, change the text size, pick a specialized font, and much more.

-The dictionary in Spell Better is brought up by a Tap-and-hold (long-press) on the predicted word.
+The dictionary is brought up by a Tap-and-hold (long-press) on the predicted word.
 If you haven't already downloaded a dictionary, you may see the "No definition found" message.
-But don't worry, here are detailed steps to download and use a dictionary in Spell Better.
+Below you'll find detailed steps to download and use a dictionary in Spell Better.
 The download is completely free and comes directly from Apple.
+It takes only a few minutes to setup.

 At the end of these steps you will have downloaded, installed, and used an English dictionary in Spell Better.